kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 > - have different compose files for dev, prod and test
 > - docker hub allows to build images too
 > - it's possible to run docker registry locally (only webapi written in go)
+> - it's not easy to deal with persistent data with docker
+> - production image first after that adapt it for development (? not sure about this tip :) )

 ## Commands